-the early 16th century, Catholic Portuguese missionaries arrived in the region.
+the In early 16th century.
+Portuguese Catholic missionaries arrived in the region.
 Although the Le dynasty banned missionary work in the 1630s.
-French Catholics soon ioined the effort, gaining significant number of converts by the 18th century (see p.
-5 of Religion and Spirituality).
-The efforts of French missionary
+French Catholics soon gaining a ioined the effort. significant number of converts by the 18th century (see Religion and Spirituality).
+The efforts of French missionary Alexandre de

-Alexandre de Rhodes and others to codify a writing system for the Vietnamese language formed the basis of chu quoc ngu, Vietnam's present-day writing system (see p.
-1 of Language and Communication).
+Rhodes and others to codify a writing system for the Vietnamese language formed the basis of chu quoc ngu, Vietnam's present-day writing system (see Language and Communication).